EvanKuhn/nu_unit/README.md

 Tests and suites are run via the `nu_run_test()` and `nu_run_suite()` macros, respectively.
 Both of these allow you to name your tests and suites.

-Finally, to run your tests, you'll first have to initialize nu_unit via `nu_init()`.
+To run your tests, you'll first have to initialize nu_unit via `nu_init()`.
 Then in your main:
-* run your tests/suites.
+- run your tests/suites.
-* print the summary info (number of checks, asserts, failures, etc).
+- print the summary info (number of checks, asserts, failures, etc).
-* exit with success or failure.
+- exit with success or failure.

-The example program above will output:
+The example program above will print:

 ```
 suite: School Work